 - a) Contribute to the desired outcome of the Wellington Regional Strategy through: - i.
 The provision of workplace opportunities and skills enhancements of our employees. - ii.
 Ensuring the regional economy is connected by the provision of high quality port services to support international and coastal trade. - iii.
-Supporting the regional community by investing in community sponsorship. - b) Maintain compliance with the International Ship & Port Security (ISPS) Code which promotes security against terrorism within the port environment. - c) To meet regularly with representative community groups. - d) Each year the company will engage in a variety of public awareness activities (for example port tours, speaking at forums, and a biennial Port Open Day).
+Supporting the regional community by investing in community sponsorship. - b) Maintain the tertiary level of compliance with the ACC Workplace Safety Management Practices Programme and comply with the AS/NZS 4801: Occupational Health and Safety Management Systems. - c) Annual review of Health and Safety Policy. - d) Maintain compliance with the International Ship & Port Security (ISPS) Code which promotes security against terrorism within the port environment. - e) Undertake risk assessments and implement any mitigating procedures relating to the Port & Harbour Safety Code which promotes safety and excellence in marine operations.

+- f) To meet regularly with representative community groups. - g) Each year the company will engage in a variety of public awareness activities (for example port tours, speaking at forums, and a biennial Port Open Day).